destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 I.e. run the standard toy domain with target coupling including the full sized domains.
 Add additional configurations as you find suitable.

 ## Testing before tagging
 For testing prior to tagging all the testing should be performed as defined by `atos_bologna.toml` and `lumi.toml` respectively.
+In addition operational like tests should be done from the development users (snh02, lrb_465000527_efdev) on atos and lumi using atos_bologna_operational.toml and lumi_operational.toml.

 ## Git Branching Structure and Workflow